 Adam's book, The Promise of a Pencil, did not become a New York Times and Wall Street Journal bestseller just because it was a great story; it became a sought-after guide for achieving goals and dreams and in the book Adam outlines chapters that provide actionable steps toward success.
 Adam empowers audiences to discover their next big idea, and he gives them guideposts for a path forward.
 Watch him in action in this inspiring presentation: Creating Extraordinary Change in Life & Business

 Adam went on to co-found MissionU, where he also served as CEO.
-A 21st century alternative to the traditional college experience, MissionU was named to Fast Company's "Most Innovative Companies in 2018" and received 10,000 applications for its first 50 slots.
-Currently, Adam serves as the Chief Operating Officer of WeGrow, a progressive elementary school under the WeWork umbrella.
+A 21st century alternative to the traditional college experience, MissionU was named to Fast Company's "Most Innovative Companies" and received 10,000 applications for its first 50 slots.
+In 2018, MissionU was acquired by WeWork.

 By the age of 31 Adam was already named to Business Insider’s 40 Under 40, Wired magazine‘s 50 People Who Are Changing the World, and was selected as one of the World Economic Forum’s first ten Global Shapers.
 Braun was previously nominated for the TED Prize and has received the nation's oldest and most prestigious award for public service, the Jefferson Award.